RPT26-Mediator/jsmithb117-reviews/README.md

-# Project Name
+# System Design Capstone - Mediator

-System Design Capstone - Team Mediator
+Reviews service

 ## Related Projects
   This repo is the Reviews microservice that is part of a larger project linked below.